-- the nature of and the circumstances surrounding the violation including the use of force, incapacitation, and/or the presence of weapons, - the impact of the conduct and level of disruption the conduct had on the reporting party's ability to participate in the educational program or workplace, - the responding party's prior disciplinary record, - precedent decisions, - College safety concerns,

-- the rights of both the reporting party and the responding party, - the degree to which the responding party accepted responsibility for the prohibited conduct, - any mitigating, aggravating or compelling factors, and - any other information deemed relevant.
+- the nature of and the circumstances surrounding the violation including the use of force, incapacitation, and/or the presence of weapons, - the impact of the conduct and level of disruption the conduct had on the reporting party's ability to participate in the educational program or workplace, - the responding party's prior disciplinary record, - precedent decisions, - College safety concerns, - the rights of both the reporting party and the responding party, - the degree to which the responding party accepted responsibility for the prohibited conduct, - any mitigating, aggravating or compelling factors, and - any other information deemed relevant.

 The sanction(s) will be structured to end the misconduct, prevent its recurrence, and remedy its effects on the reporting party and the College community.
 Behavior found in violation of its policy is taken seriously.
 Those violations that have resulted in creating a hostile environment through emotional, physical, and sexual harm receive the most severe sanctions, including suspension or expulsion for students and termination for employees.
-The Title IX/504 Coordinator or Assistant Vice President of Human Resources reserves the right, however, to impose sanctions based on the facts of the case and circumstances of the particular allegations.
+The Title IX/504 Coordinator or Assistant Vice President of Human Resources reserves the right, however, to impose sanctions or other remedies aimed at mitigating the effects on the reporting party or campus community based on the facts of the case and circumstances of the particular allegations.